Workshops

 Our workshop included a Friday evening practice from 6-8pm.
 This was hugely popular and the room full.
 Michelle taught Forward Bends and Twists for the evening session with great patience, clarity and humour.
 It certainly left us all looking forward to Saturday.

 On Saturday morning Michelle worked our hips rigorously ensuring we all understood the different concepts she was teaching.
 We ended the morning with a bit of hilarity, frustration, determination and grit trying out some hand balancing poses.
-We were all more than ready for lunch after that!.
+We were all more than ready for lunch after that!

 Saturday afternoon was a beautiful restorative and pranayama session.